Novi Sad: Education

 Novi Sad is one of the most important centres of higher education and research in Serbia, with four universities overall and numerous professional, technical, and private colleges and research institutes, including a law school with its own publication.
 The largest educational institution in the city is the University of Novi Sad, a public school established in 1960.
 As of 2012, it has 14 faculties, 9 of which are located on the main university campus.
 It is attended by more than 50,000 students and has a total staff of nearly 5,000.

 Business Academy University and EducoNS University are private schools also located in the city.
 Other educational institutions include Novi Sad Open University, offering professional courses in adult education, and the Protestant Theological Seminary.

 As of 2022, there are 37 elementary schools (33 public and 4 private) with about 26,000 students.
 The secondary school system consists of 25 vocational schools (12 public and 13 private) and 4 gymnasiums with almost 18,000 students.

 Media

-Novi Sad has one major daily newspaper, Dnevnik, and among the periodicals, the monthly magazine Vojvodjanski magazin stands out.
-The city is also home to the headquarters of regional public broadcaster, Radio Television of Vojvodina (RTV), and municipal public broadcaster, Novosadska televizija, as well as a few commercial TV stations such as Kanal 9, Panonija and RTV Most.
+Novi Sad has one major daily newspaper, Dnevnik, and among the periodicals, the monthly magazine Vojvođanski magazin stands out.
+The city is also home to the regional public broadcaster, Radio Television of Vojvodina (RTV), and municipal public broadcaster, Novosadska televizija, as well as a few commercial TV stations such as Kanal 9, Panonija and RTV Most.
 Major local commercial radio stations include Radio AS FM and Radio 021.

 Novi Sad is also known as a publishing centre.
-The most important publishing houses are Matica srpska, Stilos and Prometej.
-Well-known journals, in literature and art, include Letopis Matice srpske, the oldest Serbian Journal, Polja, which is issued by the Cultural centre of Novi Sad, and Zlatna greda, published by the Association of Writers of Vojvodina.
+The most important publishing houses are Matica srpska, Stilos, and Prometej.
+Well-known journals, in literature and art, include Letopis Matice srpske, the oldest Serbian journal, Polja, which is issued by the Cultural Center of Novi Sad, and Zlatna greda, published by the Association of Writers of Vojvodina.

 The city hosts an annual literature conference, Book Talk.